et0and/dream-machines/text.md

-When I close my eyes, I like to think of a place.
-It’s nowhere.
-I don’t have a <span data-c="body">body</span>. <span data-c="ghost">No voice.
-No name.
-No past.
-No breath.
-No perception.
-No ego.</span>
+When I close my eyes, I like to think of a future.
+A future where anything is possible, where nothing is out of the question, where everything is bright.

+## A virtual art show hosted by Te Wāhi Auaha online and Kunstmatrix

 Someone else’s presence is vibrating in my experience.
 The eternal bond between us is my reality.
 They’re my fragments of memories and my hopes of the future.
 They’re the patience that leads me to <span data-c="dream">nirvana</span>.
 Will I feel it once I get there?
 We share parts of ourselves and parts of what we know about this story.
 Eventually, we feel a soft sensation of goodbye.